 - Use 2 tablespoons of vinegar + enough milk to make 1 cup (14 tablespoons).
 This ratio produced a substitute closest in appearance and taste to buttermilk.

 - Rest for 10 minutes.
-The substitute was ready at 10 minutes.
+The substitute was ready in 10 minutes.
 The longer it sat after 10 minutes, the more it separated began to taste too acidic.

 Experiment #2: Best Milk to Use